KilroyHere/pomotomato/README.md

 ## Deploying to GitHub Pages

-To deploy Pomotomato to GitHub Pages with Spotify integration:
+To deploy Pomotomato to GitHub Pages:

+### For Public Repositories:

 1. **Fork or clone the repository to your GitHub account**